AdobeDocs/campaign-classic.en/help/delivery/using/viral-and-social-marketing.md

 ---
 # Viral and social marketing{#viral-and-social-marketing}

 Adobe Campaign lets you set up tools to encourage viral marketing.

-This lets delivery recipients or website visitors share information with their network: from adding a link to their Facebook or Twitter profile to sending a message to a friend.
+This lets delivery recipients or website visitors share information with their network: from adding a link to their Facebook or X (formerly known as Twitter) profile to sending a message to a friend.

 ![](assets/s_ncs_user_viral_icons.png)